 Fines and prison sentences are the most obvious consequences of a sex crime conviction, though by no means the only ones.
 Felony convictions are all punishable by large fines and lengthy prison terms, with the most serious of these, including rape, forcible sodomy and object sexual penetration, permitting a prison sentence of no less than five years and up to life.

 Those convicted of a second felony sex crime within their lifetimes will be automatically given the maximum sentence the law allows.
 Individuals who commit a second violent felony sex crime within their lifetimes will be sentenced automatically to life imprisonment.
+A lawyer in Arlington could help someone mitigate the potential penalties of a sex crime.

 However, the consequences for a convicted sex criminal do not come to an end upon completion of a prison sentence.
 Offenders may be required to undergo therapy and rehabilitation programs, and the presence of a sex offense on their criminal record can make finding such basic life assets as employment and housing very difficult, if not impossible.